 As you evaluate your options, be sure to ask yourself these questions: Is retiring early worth the loss of these future benefits?
+What age is early retirement?
 Can you wait to collect Social Security until you're able to claim the full amount?
-How will your retirement income (and spending) be affected by your decision?
+How will your retirement income (and spending) be affected by your decision to retire early?

 - Consider the impact of early retirement on your mental health.

 It is challenging for many to leave behind the structure and socialization of work.
 But retirement also brings options for travel and social activities.
 It's important to consider how you will acclimate to the retirement lifestyle and meet new people.